iriv24/pokeemerald-expansion/README.md

 <p align="center"><img src="emerald_imperium_text_logo.png" width="400"></p>

 # Pokemon Emerald Imperium
+For the latest README, please refer to the [release](https://github.com/iriv24/pokeemerald-expansion/tree/release) branch.

+Anything below here is either outdated or from the original fork.

+---

 ### Important: DO NOT use GitHub's "Download Zip" option.
 Using this option will not download the commit history required to update your expansion version or merge other feature branches.
 Instead, please read [this guide](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/The-Basics-of-GitHub) to learn how to fork the repository and clone locally from there.